 - Complete HCS3000 (1 credit online CTS course)

-- Students needing to take 2 or more high school sciences will need to take Science 10 in their first semester and Biology 20 in second semester of Gr.10
+- Take Science 10 in their first semester and Biology 20 in second semester of Gr.10

 GRADE 10 (13 credits) Semester 2 (SAIT mornings only):